elephox-dev/docs/contributing/project-guide.md

  └── psalm.xml
 ```

-The `base` repository contains all the source code for the Philly framework.
+The `framework` repository contains all the source code for the Elephox framework.
 It is organized in modules, which are
 sub-directories of the repository root.
 Each module contains a `src` and a `test` directory, which contain the source
 code and the unit tests for it, respectively.
 Each module also contains a `composer.json`, which allows each module to
 be published on packagist.org independently.